 This method has been used for years and still has die-hard supporters who swear it is the only way to go.
 It is likely still the most popular method as it has been done successfully for years, even with the rise of jointing compounds eating up plenty of the market.

-This method requires you to create a mortar mix to fill the gaps between your patio slabs.
+This method requires you to create a patio pointing mix to fill the gaps between your patio slabs.
 It should be done as soon as possible after the paving has been laid but should only be done on a dry day when there is no chance of rain or frost.

 - Once you’ve mixed your mortar according to a section of our guide here, load some of it onto a trowel and carefully begin to fill the gaps between your slabs.
 It can help to use a second trowel to slowly slip the mortar into the gaps.

 It’s really important to avoid the visible edges of slabs when using the mortar.
 Cement will stain if it is left on the surface.
 If you do get some on the face of the slabs, wash it off immediately.

 - Pack down the mortar nice and tightly until it is full.
 Once full, you can ‘strike’ the mortar with a pointing iron to smooth the mortar out.
 This makes the job look neater, but a flatter joint is also more resistant to frost or water damage.

 - It’s important to sweep of any excess mortar nice and quickly to prevent staining.
 Leave your mortar to dry for around an hour and sweep of any of the excess from the surface of the slabs with a soft bristled brush.
 Sweep across the joints, not along the joints as to leave the joints undisturbed.
 If the mortar in the joints looks as though it has been affected, re-strike the joints to smooth them out again.

 - Done!
 Keep all foot traffic off the patio for at least 48hrs to allow it to cure properly.